zeroxf89/agenticSeek/README.md

 This started as Side-Project we did out of interest about AI agents.
 What’s special about it is that we want to use local model and avoid APIs.
 We draw inspiration from Jarvis and Friday (Iron man movies) to make it "cool" but for functionnality we take more inspiration from Manus, because that's what people want in the first place: a local manus alternative.
-Unlike Manus, AgenticSeek prioritizes independence from external systems, giving you more control, privacy and avoid cost.
+Unlike Manus, AgenticSeek prioritizes independence from external systems, giving you more control, privacy and avoid api cost.

-**Q: How is it better than manus  ?**

-It's not but we prioritizes local execution and privacy over cloud based approach.
-It’s a fun, accessible alternative!

 ## Contribute